Updated Wednesday, September 20, 2023 with new FAQ

 Although the Honda Civic and Insight don’t have curve assist, they score an overall good rating due to high-beam assist.
 The Civic and Insight’s low beams can illuminate up to 110.2 m.
 High beams reach up to 152.2 m.
 Meanwhile, the Mazda 3 also got a good rating, but you need upgraded trim levels to get these headlights.
 These have both curve-adaptive and high-beam assist headlights.
 Low beams illuminate to 102.7 m, while high beams are up to 131.7 m.
 Finally, Subaru’s Crosstrek Hybrid also has curve-adaptive and high-beam assist headlights.
 Its low beams are slightly lower at 89.5 m, but high beams go up to 157.2 m.

-Midsize cars with the best headlights
+Midsize cars with the best headlights for 2023

 Midsize vehicles include the Honda Accord, Kia K5, Subaru Legacy and Outback, and Toyota Camry.
 Upgraded Honda Accord trims don’t have curve-adaptive headlights but do have high-beam assist.
 Low beams illuminate to 109.6 m and 180.0 m with high beams.
 The Kia K5 is the same as the Accord but illuminates 94.6 m for low beams and 142.7 for high beams.
 Subaru’s Legacy and Outback both have curve-adaptive and high-beam assisted headlights.
 These have 135.0 m of low beam illumination and 155.5 m for high beams.
 Finally, the Toyota Camry’s headlights don’t have curve assist but do have high-beam assist.
 You can see up to 123.9 m with low beams and 157.9 m with high beams.